Photo Gallery

 This Starship, serial number NC-23 and registration N39TU, was one of the last initial production Model 2000s.
 The improved Model 2000A wwas never formally serialized as a seperate model, and Beech produced upgrade kits to convert 2000s into 2000As.

-This C-69-5-LO Constellation, serial number 42-94549, was pressed into Army Air Corps service From June 1945 to March 1946, then returned to Trans World Airlines where it flew scheduled passenger service until 1961.
+This C-69-5-LO Constellation, serial number 42-94549 and civil registration N90831, was pressed into Army Air Corps service From June 1945 to March 1946, then returned to Trans World Airlines where it flew scheduled passenger service until 1961.
 It was then briefly leased to a variety of small airlines from 1962 to 1965, held by various sales bbrokers from 1965 to 1970, and finally donated to Pima in 1971.
 It is the only remaining original C-69.

-This 737-3Q8, serial number 27286, was built for the International Lease Finance Corporation (ILFC) and leased to China Southern Airlines.
+This 737-3Q8, serial number 27286 and civil registration N759BA, was built for the International Lease Finance Corporation (ILFC) and leased to China Southern Airlines.

-This Dreamliner is the second prototype 787-8, serial number ZA002.
+This Dreamliner is the second prototype 787-8, serial number ZA002 and civil registration N787EX.
 Although not a delivered production aircraft, it wears the livery of launch customer All Nippon Airlines.

 Fire Fighters